ccp257/AAE4011_GR/README.md

 - Inference
 - Results

-The Setup tab handles API keys, dataset paths, and model weight selection.
-The Training tab controls dataset download and YOLOv8 training.
-The Inference tab allows users to choose video or image input, adjust the confidence threshold, and run meteor detection.
-The Results tab shows the generated detection plot and allows it to be saved.

-The GUI was useful not only for presentation, but also during development, since it made repeated testing and threshold adjustment much more convenient.
+The Setup tab lets users configure basic paths and settings, including the Roboflow API key, dataset directory path, and model weight file selection.
+This tab also displays the current configuration so users can verify their settings before starting training or inference.

+The Training tab handles both dataset download and YOLOv8 training.
+In this tab, the user may choose the model variant, set the epochs, image size, batch size, and confidence threshold, then start the training process directly from the interface.
+The training information is shown through the shared log output, which helps us monitor whether the training is progressing normally.

+The Inference tab is used for running meteor detection on either videos or image folders.
+In our implementation, the user may choose between video mode and image mode, select the relevant source, adjust the confidence threshold using a slider, and then run detection using the selected trained weights.
+The interface also displays simple statistics such as the total unique meteors and the maximum detections in a frame, which is useful for a quick review of the output.

+The Results tab is used for visualization.
+It shows the “meteors detected per frame” plot and also allows the plot to be saved as a PNG image, which is helpful when preparing figures for reports or presentations.
+This part of the system is not overly complicated, but it makes the results easier to interpret than only reading raw console outputs.

+One practical advantage of the GUI is that it made testing easier during development.
+For example, we could adjust the confidence threshold quickly and observe how the detection results changed, instead of repeatedly modifying the source code for every small experiment.
+In that sense, the GUI was not just for appearance, but also genuinely useful for helping us evaluate the trade-off between missing faint meteors and producing false positives.

+Overall, the combination of the detection pipeline and the user interface makes the system more usable as a complete project.
+Rather than producing only a trained model, we ended up with something that can download data, train models, run detection, count meteors, and visualize the results in a more organized and practical way.

 ---